 The good news is an air lock is relatively straightforward to fix.
 It should only take you a few minutes and won’t need any tools or plumbing skills.

 The control unit may have to be reset if none of the lights are on and no water is coming from the shower head.
-This is simply a case of locating the control unit (usually in the loft or the airing cupboard) and switching the power off for 30 seconds, then back on again.
+To do this locate the control unit and switch the power off for 30 seconds.
+Then turn it on again.
+The control unit is usually in the loft or the airing cupboard close by.

 Here’s a picture of the pump/control unit which in our case is located in the airing cupboard near the bathroom.